hypersign-protocol/hid-ssi-js-sdk/docs/vc.md

 ### `generate()`

-Generates a new credential document of type [IVerifiableCredential]()
+Generates a new credential document of type [IVerifiableCredential]().

 **API Definition**